GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/322)
 * Status: closed - mapping completed

+#### vessel RCV_000348
+* Notes: Redundant with vessel development.
+May be possible to add a blood vessel function class, but not function terms in current manual mapping
+* Results: N/A Job not run.
+Specification marked as preliminary or missing.

 #### anaerobic metabolism RCV_000060
 * Notes: Possibly fixing with new GO term.
 Waiting for response from editors.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

-#### vessel RCV_000348
-* Notes: Redundant with vessel development.
-May be possible to add a blood vessel function class, but not function terms in current manual mapping
+#### plant metabolism RCV_000279
+* Notes: Might be possible with a pattern that allowed something like ? 'metabolic process' that only_in_taxon some Viridiplantae
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### glutamine metabolism RCV_000179